Moustique: History and profile

-The magazine was started in 1924 with the name Le Moustique (French: The Mosquito) and became Télémoustique at the end of the 1960s.
+The magazine was started in 1924 with the name Le Moustique and became Télémoustique at the end of the 1960s.
 It is published on a weekly basis.
 In March 2011 it was relaunched under the name Moustique.
 It covers news, cultural events and television-related articles.

-Moustique was owned by the Sanoma Magazines.
+Moustique was started by the Dupuis company.
+The magazine was owned by the Sanoma Magazines.
 In November 2015 L’Avenir Hebdo, a subsidiary of Nethys, which is a Liège-based media company, acquired the magazine.

 In 2013 Moustique sold 70,000 copies.